Hadronic Mono-$W'$ Probes of Dark Matter at Colliders: Experimental Sensitivity

 Simulated signal and background samples are used to model the reconstruction of the $W'$ boson candidates, estimate selection efficiencies, and expected signal and background yields.
 Collisions and decays are simulated with {\sc Madgraph5} v3.4.1 ~\cite{madgraph}, and {\sc Pythia} v8.306~\cite{pythia} is used for fragmentation and hadronization.
 The model for the $W'$ boson was adapted in FeynRules~\cite{Alloul:2013bka} from Ref.~\cite{Roitgrund:2014zka}.
 The detector response is simulated with {\sc Delphes} v3.5.0~\cite{delphes} using the standard CMS card, extended to include an additional reconstruction of wide-cone jets, and {\sc root} version 6.26\/06 \cite{ROOT}.

 Selected narrow-cone (wide-cone) jets are clustered using the anti-$k_{\textrm{T}}$ algorithm~\cite{Cacciari:2008gp} with radius parameter $R = 0.4$ ($R=1.2$) using \textsc{FastJet 3.1.2}~\cite{Cacciari:2011ma} and are required to have $p_\textrm{T}\geq20$ GeV and $0\leq|\eta|\leq2.5$.
 Wide-cone jets with mass within $[50,110]$ ($[125,225]$) GeV are tagged as $W$-boson (top-quark) jets.
-Events are required to have no reconstructed photons, muons, or electrons with $p_\textrm{T}\geq10$ GeV and $|\eta|\leq2.5$.
+Events are required to have no reconstructed isolated photons, muons, or electrons with $p_\textrm{T}\geq10$ GeV and $|\eta|\leq2.5$; isolation requires that less than 12\% (25\%) of the $p_\textrm{T}$ of the electron or photon (muon) be deposited in a cone with $\Delta R < 0.5$ centered on the particle.
 To satisfy a trigger requirement and suppress backgrounds, events must have at least 200 GeV of \met.

 Candidate $W'$ bosons are reconstructed in one of three approaches:

 \begin{itemize} \item $t+b$: one top-tagged, $b$-tagged wide-cone jet and a $b$-tagged narrow-cone jet \item $W+b+b$: one $W$-tagged, un-$b$-tagged wide-cone jet and two $b$-tagged narrow-cone jets \item $jj+b+b$: two un-$b$-tagged narrow-cone jets and two $b$-tagged narrow-cone jets \end{itemize}